-5.2.
-Headteacher:

-The Headteacher acts as the representative of the data controller on a day-to-day basis and is responsible for the approval of this policy.

-5.3.
-Data Protection Officer:

-The data protection officer will be the key contact for the provision of independent advice on all things data protection.
-The DPO will provide advice and support when dealing data subject enquiries and communications with the Information Commissioners Office
+- 5.1.
+The Governing Body has overall responsibility for ensuring that our school complies with all relevant data protection obligations. - 5.2.
+The Headteacher acts as the representative of the data controller on a day-to-day basis and is responsible for the approval of this policy. - 5.3.
+The Data Protection Officer will be the key contact for the provision of independent advice on all things data protection.
+The DPO will provide advice and support when dealing data subject enquiries and communications with the Information Commissioner's Office.